Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets: Low-temperature limit

-Equation~\eqref{eq:alpha_xy_in_LT} shows that the intrinsic thermoelectric (Nernst or Peltier) coefficient is proportional to the Berry curvature at the Fermi energy, and thus can be used to probe the Berry phase structure by varying the chemical potential $\mu$.
-In contrast, the intrinsic thermal Hall coefficient [Eq.~\eqref{eq:kappa_xy_in_LT}] sums the Berry curvature over all occupied states, analogous to the electric Hall conductivity $\sigma_{xy}^{\rm in}$ [Eq.~\eqref{eq:sigma_xy_in_LT}], and therefore reflects the topological properties of the filled bands.
+Equation~\eqref{eq:alpha_xy_in_LT} shows that the intrinsic thermoelectric coefficient is proportional to the Berry curvature at the Fermi energy, and thus can be used to probe the Berry phase structure by varying the chemical potential $\mu$.
+In contrast, the intrinsic thermal Hall coefficient [Eq.~\eqref{eq:kappa_xy_in_LT}] sums the Berry curvature over all occupied states, and therefore reflects the topological properties of the filled bands.

 From these low-temperature expressions, universal relations naturally emerge.
-The Mott relation~\cite{ashcroft2022solid,qiang2023topological} follows as and the Wiedemann-Franz law~\cite{ashcroft2022solid,qiang2023topological} is where $L_{0}\!=\!(\pi k_{B}/e)^{2}/3$ is the Lorentz number.
+The Mott relation~\cite{ashcroft2022solid,qiang2023topological} follows as and the Wiedemann-Franz law~\cite{ashcroft2022solid,qiang2023topological} is where $L_{0}\!=\!(\pi k_{B}/e)^{2}/3$ is the Lorentz number and $\sigma_{xy}^{in}$ is the zero-temperature intrinsic anomalous electric Hall conductivity that is given by

 These results highlight that at $T \to 0$, the intrinsic thermoelectric and thermal Hall responses are fully determined by the topology of the electronic bands.